Using In-House Data to Deliver Better Marketing Personalization

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Matt Walker, the CTO and co-founder of Simon Data, explains how in-house data can help companies provide better marketing personalization.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Matt Walker, the CTO and co-founder of Simon Data, explains how in-house data can help companies provide better marketing personalization.

 As regulations around customer privacy continue to evolve, marketers realize the value and capabilities of their in-house data sources.
 While privacy rules may change, we know that owning customers’ data is essential for success.
 The continuing government and consumer focus on privacy and data collection have created a tough challenge for marketers who need access to their spending data and buying preferences to personalize offers and attract new customers.